Skip to main content

 E-Signature Legality Summary

-Moreover, there are additional Norwegian Regulations (e.g., FOR-2019-11-21-1577) that transpose the European Commission’s implementing acts under the eIDAS Regulation.
+Moreover, there are additional Norwegian regulations (e.g., FOR-2019-11-21-1577) that transpose the European Commission’s implementing acts under the eIDAS Regulation.
 However, they do not have any additional effect on the legality/validity of electronic signatures as such.
-Electronic signatures (both simple and advanced electronic signatures and what is considered a qualified electronic signature under the eIDAS regulation) were valid prior to the eIDAS regulation pursuant to the principles of freedom of contract and freedom of evidence.
+Electronic signatures (both electronic signatures and what is considered qualified electronic signatures under the eIDAS Regulation) were valid prior to the eIDAS Regulation pursuant to the principles of freedom of contract and freedom of evidence.

-A simple “electronic signature” means data in electronic form which is attached to or logically associated with other data in electronic form and which is used by the signatory to sign (Article 3.10 eIDAS).
+The eIDAS Regulation defines an electronic signature generally as data in electronic form which is attached to or logically associated with other data in electronic form and which is used by the signatory to sign.
+The eIDAS Regulation makes a distinction between three types of electronic signatures: a "simple" electronic signature, an "advanced electronic signature," and a "qualified electronic signature."

-An “advanced electronic signature” (AES) is an electronic signature that meets some additional requirements so that a higher level of trustworthiness can be met.
+• An “advanced electronic signature” is an electronic signature that meets some additional requirements so that a higher level of trustworthiness can be met.

-A “qualified electronic signature” (QES) or “digital” signature means an advanced electronic signature that is created by a qualified electronic signature creation device, and which is based on a qualified digital certificate for electronic signatures (Article 3.12 eIDAS).
+• A “qualified electronic signature” means an advanced electronic signature that is created by a qualified electronic signature creation device, and which is based on a qualified certificate for digital signatures (Article 3.12 eIDAS).
 This certificate must be issued by a trust service provider that is on a trusted list of qualified trust service providers of an EU member state and the qualified electronic signature creation device must be certified by an EU member state.
 A “qualified electronic signature” is the only electronic signature level to have special legal status in EU member states, being legally recognized as the equivalent of a written signature (Article 25.2 eIDAS).

 Under Norwegian law, in the preparatory works of LOV-2018-06-15-44 (Prop.
 71 LS (2017–2018)), electronic signatures are described as "mechanisms that link a document to a person who signs the document."
-The concept is technology-neutral.
-Further, the preparatory works state that an electronic signature can meet legal requirements for a document to be signed and helps to prove the origin and integrity of a document.
+The concept is technology neutral.
+Further, the preparatory works states that an electronic signature can meet all legal requirements for a document to be signed and helps to prove the origin and integrity of a document.

 Documents That May be Signed Electronically